The College View

-The College View is Dublin City University’s only student newspaper, independently run voluntarily by students affiliated to DCU's Journalism Society.
+The College View is Dublin City University’s independent student newspaper, run voluntarily by students affiliated to DCU's Media Production Society.

 The newspaper was first published in 1999 after changing its name from The Bullsheet, its predecessor.

-The College View has seven sections – News, Opinions and Analysis, Irish, Features, Sport and our Arts and Lifestyle magazine, The HYPE.
+The College View has seven sections – News, Opinions and Features, Irish & Lang, Satire & Cartoons, Sports, Lifestyle and The HYPE (Arts).
 The sections cover everything from DCU student issues to national student issues, humour and satire to life through the eyes of students, as well as extensive sports coverage and analysis.
-The Irish section is written and edited by students studying Journalism through Irish in DCU.
+The Irish & Lang section is written and edited by students interested in both Irish and Languages alike.

-The College View is published fortnightly on Wednesday, with six issues per semester and is circulated among 12,000 students as well as DCU lecturers and staff.
+The newspaper is circulated among 12,000 students as well as DCU lecturers and staff.

 History

 The College View was founded in 1999, and went under the name of The Bullsheet, a reference to the other DCU publication An Tarbh, for a while.
 The newspaper has changed layout several times during its history.
 It has always been tabloid-size.
-In January 2022 The College View affiliated with the DCU Media Production Society, after the liquidation of the Journalism Society.
+In January 2022 The College View affiliated with the DCU Media Production Society.